 The material that is used to reshape your tooth with direct bonding is the same used for a tooth-colored filling.
 Called composite resin, it is made of medical grade plastics and glass.
 If composite resin is strong enough for a filling, which is usually in a molar that must withstand the pressure of biting and chewing, then it is certainly appropriate for direct bonding.

-To place direct bonding, a cosmetic dentist in Phoenix first isolates the tooth in need of repair.
+To place direct bonding, a cosmetic dentist in North Phoenix first isolates the tooth in need of repair.
 Then, a mildly acidic solution is applied for a few seconds.
 This etches the surface of the tooth, so the adhesive is better able to adhere.
 Then, the composite resin material is applied and the dentist begins to reshape or cover your tooth.
 This layer is quickly dried with a curing light, and then another layer of composite is applied if necessary.
 This process continues until the most natural and pleasing shape is attained.
 After just one short appointment, you’ll have a beautifully flawless smile.

 How Long Will Dental

 Dental bonding will usually last between five to 10 years.
 A bonded tooth does not discolor the way your natural teeth do.
 So, teeth whitening may be necessary to keep your teeth as white as the bonding material.